IBM-Bluemix-Docs/mobilepush/push_monitoring.md

 # Monitor notifications
 {: #push_monitoring}

 From the {{site.data.keyword.mobilepushshort}} service console, select **Monitor** on the left navigation menu.
-This will display the notification information on a day, weekly, or monthly basis and generate reports for all your notifications.
+This displays the notification information on a day, weekly, or monthly basis and generates reports for all your notifications.

 The monitoring details include:
 * Total Notifications sent
 * Total devices registered
-* Platform information like Mobile (Android, iOS), Web (Safari, Firefox, Chrome & extensions)
+* Platform information like Mobile (Android, iOS), web (Safari, Firefox, Chrome, and extensions)
 * By status of the notifications (Invalid, Sent, Seen, Open)
 * Devices registered